 After Treatment

-Adolph Gottlieb, Portrait of Gladys Sikora, 1932/4, Private Collection.
+Adolph Gottlieb, Portrait of Gladys Sikora, 1932/4, oil on canvas, Private Collection.
 In the final image, the losses have been integrated with the neighboring paint through inpainting with pigments ground in a reversible medium.

 Before Treatment